mrBondD1/mapty-app/README.md

 - You can also reset/delete your workouts by clicking the reset button.

+- Whenever you click on the workout information , it will take you to the exact location on the map.

 ### 🛠 Used HTML, CSS, JavaScript, GeoLocation API and Leaflet js library.